apache/doris/docs/en/sql-reference/sql-statements/Data Definition/create-function.md

 >
 > `Function_name`: To create the name of the function, you can include the name of the database.
 For example: `db1.my_func'.
 >
 > `arg_type`: The parameter type of the function is the same as the type defined at the time of table building.
 Variable-length parameters can be represented by `,...`.
 If it is a variable-length type, the type of the variable-length part of the parameters is the same as the last non-variable-length parameter type.
 > **NOTICE**: `ALIAS FUNCTION` variable-length parameters are not supported, and there is at least one parameter.
+In particular, the type `ALL` refers to any data type and can only be used for `ALIAS FUNCTION`.
 >
 > `ret_type`: Required for creating a new function.
 This parameter is not required if you are aliasing an existing function.
 >